Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Good Strategies for Reachability Require Infinite Memory

-\begin{theorem} Let $\game$ be the infinitely branching turn-based reachability game from \cref{def:combine-nested}. \begin{enumerate} \item All states in $\game$ are almost sure winning.
+\begin{theorem} Let $\game$ be the infinitely branching turn-based reachability game from \cref{def:combine-nested}. \begin{enumerate} \item All states in $\game$ are almost surely winning.
 I.e., for every state $\state$ there exists a Maximizer strategy $\zstrat$ such that $\inf_{\ostrat}\probm_{\game,\state,\zstrat,\ostrat}(\reach{\{f\}})=1$. \item For each Maximizer strategy~$\zstrat$ with a step counter plus a private finite memory we have

-I.e., for any $\eps < 1$ there does not exist any $\eps$-optimal step counter plus finite private memory Maximizer strategy $\zstrat$ from state $\state_0$ in $\game$. \end{enumerate} \end{theorem} \begin{proof} Towards \cref{thm:no-sc-plus-finite-1}, every state in $\game_k$ is almost sure winning by \cref{lem:BMI-no-SC-plus-F}(\ref{lem:BMI-no-SC-plus-F-1}).
-Thus, after the first step $\state_0 \transition u^k$ into some game $\game_k$, Maximizer just needs to play the respective almost sure winning strategy in $\game_k$.
+I.e., for any $\eps < 1$ there does not exist any $\eps$-optimal step counter plus finite private memory Maximizer strategy $\zstrat$ from state $\state_0$ in $\game$. \end{enumerate} \end{theorem} \begin{proof} Towards \cref{thm:no-sc-plus-finite-1}, every state in $\game_k$ is almost surely winning by \cref{lem:BMI-no-SC-plus-F}(\ref{lem:BMI-no-SC-plus-F-1}).
+Thus, after the first step $\state_0 \transition u^k$ into some game $\game_k$, Maximizer just needs to play the respective almost surely winning strategy in $\game_k$.

 Towards \cref{thm:no-sc-plus-finite-2}, consider a Maximizer strategy $\zstrat$ with a step counter and a finite memory with some number of modes $k \in \nat$.
 Then, by \cref{lem:BMI-no-SC-plus-F}(\ref{lem:BMI-no-SC-plus-F-2}), for every $\delta >0$, Minimizer can choose a first step $\state_0 \transition u^k$ into $\game_k$ and a strategy in $\game_k$ that upper-bounds Maximizer's attainment to $\le \delta$. \end{proof}